 - Patient cooperation not as essential

-- Inability to Titrate (or measure and adjust balance of): Less accurate prediction of dosage
+- Inability to titrate (or measure and adjust balance of) which can result in less accurate dosage prediction

 - Inability to reverse drug action